Planned improvement projects

 This is an ongoing programme of fire safety improvement works, currently covering our high-rise blocks at Heath Town and Merry Hill, with Graiseley internals started in 2022.
 Residents benefit from a range of improvements including sprinklers, fire doors and upgrades to electricity and water systems to improve safety and reliability.
 Where external wall insulation and windows are included as part of the works, residents will also benefit from improved energy efficiency.

 We continue our programme of roof replacements to numerous houses across the city and further surveys will be carried out to establish where roof replacements are required.
 We are also replacing the flat roofs to blocks at Boyden Close and Frost Street, Ettingshall.

 This is a five-year programme which started in the autumn of 2021, across more than 2,500 properties.
 We will be upgrading and replacing boilers and renewing heating systems to keep homes warm, comfortable and energy efficient.

 Kitchen and bathroom replacement

-The programme will start with homes that are managed by Bushbury Hill EMB and continue in Wolverhampton Homes properties across the city, over the next five years.
+The programme started with homes that are managed by Bushbury Hill EMB and continue in Wolverhampton Homes properties across the city, over the next five years.
 Surveys will be carried out to establish the extent of works required to individual properties and we will notify customers in advance when appointments can be made.

 Heath Town development

-Works have begun during the summer of 2021 on the high and medium rise blocks across the estate, providing fire safety measures including the introduction of sprinkler systems.
+Works began during the summer of 2021 on the high and medium rise blocks across the estate, providing fire safety measures including the introduction of sprinkler systems.
 The blocks will have all windows replaced and an external wall insulation system will be installed to improve the thermal efficiency and help to reduce fuel costs for our customers.